 Skin tags are harmless growths and do not cause an issue.
 However, they can be a cosmetic concern if they are on the face and neck.
-While several treatments are available to remove them, many prefer essential oils for skin tags.
+While several skin care treatments are available to remove these skin blemishes, many prefer essential oils for skin tags.
 So the question is, can essential oils remove skin tags effectively?

 Empirical evidence is lacking to prove the efficacy of essential oils for skin tags.
 The claims are largely based on anecdotal evidence.
 If you want to try them, this article can guide you.
 Scroll down to understand what skin tags are, how essential oils may help you get rid of them, and associated risks.

 Skin tags are harmless, benign growths that usually appear on the neck, upper eyelids, chest, and armpits.
 These soft protrusions are generally 1-2 mm in diameter.
 They consist of blood vessels and collagen surrounding the outer layer of skin.

 Skin tags can occur in both men and women, and the exact causes of their development are still unclear.
 Friction can be one possible reason behind the occurrence of skin tags.
 A study also found an association between low-risk human papillomavirus and skin tags (1).

 Several other conditions are also associated with the presence of skin tags.
 They are:

 - Type 2 diabetes: Skin tags are a marker of type 2 diabetes (1).

 - Obesity: The relation between obesity and skin tags is controversial.
 However, skin tags are prevalent in obese people (1).